 He is excited to continue watching his teams’ skills, knowledge, passion, and comfort zone grow throughout the season.
 He places an emphasis on identifying his athlete’s personal comfort level, and specifically tailoring his coaching to the individual in order to help them optimize their maximum potential.
 Hunter will be working on improving dynamics both individually and as a team, and they become more efficient and technical in all their skill sets.

-Women's FIS Coach
+Alpine Women's FIS Head Coach and NorAm Coach

-Ryan is looking forward to his role as a Women’s FIS coach and helping young SSCV athletes reach their full potential in skiing and find joy in the journey.
+Ryan is looking forward to his role as a Women’s FIS coach and helping young SSCV athletes reach their full potential in skiing and find their joy in the journey.